TeamEXR/shutan-dev-wiki/How Pokemon XY works/Field/ZoneData.md

 # ZoneData

-Pokemon XY's map is placed on a matrix, divided into 40x40 "Zones".
-These Zones, when occupied, are handled in-game as header files that specify a terrain model, NPC models, Building models, and a collision map to be assembled together into a map zone using rendering configurations as specified by AreaData.
+Pokemon XY's map is placed on a matrix, divided into 40x40 cells, and each one can be optionally filled with one "Zone".
+These zones are assembled together from a terrain model, NPC models, building models, a collision map, and an AreaData ID.
+The "Zone header" is responsible for specifying what files to use.

 ZoneData archives are BinLinker files with ZO magic.
 There are 349 of them and they store: